 Follow the guidelines of TR 24772-1 clause 6.37.5.

 When using unions, implement an explicit discriminant and check its value before accessing the data in the union.

+Ensure through the use of static analysis tools that arbitrary pointer casts always return objects of the correct type.

 6.38 Deep vs. shallow copying [YAN]